DataDog/datadog-agent/docs/dev/checks/python/check_api.md

 ## Running subprocesses

-Because of the embedded and multi-threaded nature of the Python runtime in Agent v6 there are some limitations to running subprocesses from Agent Checks.
+Due to the Python interpreter being embedded in an inherently multi-threaded environment (the go runtime) there are some limitations to the ways in which Python Checks can run subprocesses.

 To run a subprocess from your Check, please use the `get_subprocess_output` function provided in `datadog_checks.utils.subprocess_output`: